3dbloke/sublime-undocs/source/extensibility/syntaxdefs.rst

 This is the most complex pattern we'll see in this tutorial.
 The ``begin`` and ``end`` keys are self-explanatory: they define a region enclosed between ``${<NUMBER>:`` and ``}``.
-We need to wrap the begin pattern into quotes because otherwise the trailing ``:`` would indicate the parser to expect another dictionary key. ``beginCaptures`` further divides the begin mark into smaller scopes.
+We need to wrap the begin pattern into quotes because otherwise the trailing ``:`` would tell the parser to expect another dictionary key. ``beginCaptures`` further divides the begin mark into smaller scopes.